aditi-joshi-usc/portfolio/education.md

   <div class="timeline-item">
     <span class="timeline-date">Aug 2018 – Jun 2022</span>
-    <h3>Bachelor of Engineering in Computer Engineering · University of Mumbai</h3>
+    <h3>Bachelor of Engineering in Computer Engineering · University of Pune</h3>
     <ul>
       <li>✦ Graduated with Distinction | Ranked 1st in Principles of Programming Languages (out of 200 students)</li>
       <li>✦ Sponsored by IBM for research on Differential Privacy in Genomic Data</li>
-      <li>✦ Received merit-based scholarship for academic excellence</li>
+      <li>✦ Received merit-based scholarship for academic excellence in first year</li>
       <li>✦ GPA: 9.31/10</li>
     </ul>
   </div>